Environment

 Electricity

-This energy source is much better known, but it makes sense if it's also green.
+This energy source is much better known, but it makes perfect sense if it is also green.

-For this purpose, certificates are purchased by suppliers from manufacturers.
+For this purpose, there are certificates purchased by suppliers from manufacturers.

-Electricity can be used directly with an electric motor and batteries, or produced on an electro-hydrogen boat by a fuel cell (using hydrogen).
+Electricity can be used directly with an electric motor and batteries or produced on an electro-hydrogen boat by a fuel cell (from hydrogen).

-For both energies, there are several levels of qualification, the main ones being green, blue and gray.
+For these two energy sources, there are several qualification levels, the main ones being: green, blue or grey.

 See hydrogen production by water electrolysis and the fuel cell